-(i) Ensure that the burden of proof and the burden of gathering evidence sufficient to reach a determination regarding responsibility rest on the recipient and not on the parties provided that the recipient cannot access, consider, disclose, or otherwise use a party's records that are made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in the professional's or paraprofessional's or paraprofessional story and which are made maintained in connection with the northing the treatment to the northing the connection with the provision of treatment to the northing the connection with the provision of treatment to the northing that the northing the connection with the provision of treatment to the northing that the northing the connection with the provision of treatment to the northing that the northing t capacity, and which are made and maintained in connection with the provision of treatment to the party unless the recipient obtains that party's voluntary, written consent to do so for a grievance process under this section (if a party is not an "eligible student," a defined in 34 CFR 99.3, then the recipient must obtain the voluntary, written ust obtain the voluntary, written consent of a "parent," as defined in 34 CFR 99.3) . . ."
+- '(5) Investigation of a formal complaint.
+When investigating a formal complaint and throughout the grievance process, a recipient must- - (i) Ensure that the burden of proof and the burden of gathering evidence (i) Ensure that the burden of proof and the burden of gathering evidence sufficient to reach a determination regarding responsibility rest on the recipient and not on the parties provided that the recipient cannot access, consider, disclose, or otherwise use a party's records that are made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in the professional's or paraprofessional's capacity, or assisting in that capacity, and which are made and maintained in connection with the provision of treatment to the party, unless the recipient obtains that party is voluntary, written consent to do so for a grievance process under this section (if a party is not an "eligible student," as defined in 34 CFR 99.3. then the recipient must obtain the voluntary, written defined in 34 CFR 99.3, then the recipient must obtain the voluntary, written consent of a "parent," as defined in 34 CFR 99.3) . . ."